yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |      90oz|       9oz|      81oz|          |
 |Borrower   |          |      81oz|          |      81oz|

 In the typical practice of bank accounting, Bank does not hand over the money.
 Instead it simply creates account entries in a process referred to as "credit creation".
-It creates offsetting [ledger](https://en.wikipedia.org/wiki/Ledger) entries for Depositor's proceeds and loan ("credit" and "debt"), and offsetting [balance sheet](https://en.wikipedia.org/wiki/Balance_sheet) entries for Bank ("asset" and "liability").
+It creates offsetting [ledger](https://en.wikipedia.org/wiki/Ledger) entries for Depositor's proceeds and loan ("credit" and "debt"), and offsetting [balance sheet](https://en.wikipedia.org/wiki/Balance_sheet) entries for itself ("asset" and "liability").
 At the time of loan issuance, the accounts are as follows:

 |           |savings   |money     |credit    |debt      |asset     |liability |
 |-----------|----------|----------|----------|----------|----------|----------|